remykarem/remykarem.github.io/books-src/networking-book/src/osi-layer-6/ssh/setup.md

 GitHub, on the other hand, does it this way: [GitHub SSH key fingerprints](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/githubs-ssh-key-fingerprints)
 ~~~

+## User account

+A username needs to be associated for every connection.

+To create an account, a user account needs to be created in the Linux system itself.

 ## For client authentication

 The private key, held by the client, is used for authenticating with the server.